Ovshinsky Student Travel Awards

 The Ovshinsky Student Travel Awards have been established to assist the career of student researchers.
 The awards are named after Stanford and Iris Ovshinsky, who had a very strong interest and commitment to scientific education.
 The awards have been endowed by the Ovshinsky family, their colleagues at Energy Conversion Devices (ECD) companies, and their numerous friends from many social, intellectual, and business relationships.

-We anticipate that there will be 20 travel awards for $750 this year to enable students to participate in the 2024 APS March Meeting sessions, which are sponsored by the Division of Materials Physics.
+We are supporting multiple travel awards for $750 this year to enable students to participate in the 2025 APS Global Physics Summit sessions, which are sponsored by the Division of Materials Physics.
 The selection will be based on merit and the committee will consist of members of the Executive Committee of the Division of Materials Physics.

-Applications must be completed by November 13, 2023.
-Advisors will be asked to complete a letter of support by November 28, 2023.
+Applications must be completed by November 4, 2024.
+Advisors will be asked to complete a letter of support to accompany applications.

 The membership of APS is diverse and global, and the nominees and recipients of travel awards should reflect that diversity so that all are recognized for their impact on our community.
 Nominations of students belonging to groups traditionally underrepresented in physics, such as women, LGBT+ scientists, scientists who are Black, Indigenous, and people of color (BIPOC), disabled scientists, and scientists from outside the United States are especially encouraged.